-The concept of potential energy can be a little difficult to wrap your mind around.
+The concept of potential energy (PE) can be a little difficult to wrap your mind around.

-Kinetic energy is easy: Things that are moving obviously have energy.
+Kinetic energy (KE) is easier: Things that are moving obviously have energy.
 A baseball can knock you on the head (and hurt), a moving train could flatten you, and so on.
-But an object (stationary or moving) also has a kind of energy just by virtue of where it is located with respect to other objects in the universe, and that's a little weird (at first).
+But an object (stationary or moving) also has a kind of energy just by virtue of where it is located with respect to other objects in the universe, and that may seem a little weird (at first).

-The first, most obvious example is that of gravitational energy.
+The first, most obvious example is that of gravitational potential energy energy.

-A baseball on the ground has nowhere to go, but a baseball lifted in the air has the potential to fall, or to move under the influence of gravity.
-That movement is an expression of kinetic energy.
+A baseball on flat ground has nowhere to go, but a baseball lifted in the air or located on a hill has the potential to fall or roll — to move under the influence of gravity.
+That movement is an expression of KE that used to be stored as PE.

 Forces are the reality that create the concept of potential energy.
 Without forces, there would be no potential energy.
-The three examples below illustrate the concept of the force field, a sort of map of how forces between objects change as their relative position changes.
-The force field and the potential energy are related.
+The examples below illustrate the concept of the force field, a sort of map of how invisible forces between objects change as their relative position changes.
+The force field, forces and the potential energy are related.

-The gravitational force produced by any body on another is inversely proportional to the square of the distance between.
-That means that if I double My distance from the center of the Earth, the gravitational attraction that Earth and I exert on each other is reduced by a factor of 1/4 (not 1/2).
+The gravitational force produced by any thing on another thing is inversely proportional to the square of the distance between (see box below).
+That means that if I double my distance from the center of Earth, the gravitational attraction that Earth and I exert on each other is reduced to ¼ its original value.

-Recall that according to universal law of gravity, the force between to objects is
+According to universal law of gravity, the gravitational force between to objects is

 This image is a representation of the gravitational potential energy around a planet.
 The planet would lie at the center of the "well".

-At far distances where the gravitational force is weak, the potential well is not steep.
-Near the planet it becomes much steeper.
+At far distances where the gravitational force is weak, the potential well is not steep, and the force is small.
+Near the planet the surface becomes much steeper.
 The force felt by an object attracted to the planet is proportional to the steepness of this potential.
+In fact, force is precisely the slope of this 3-D curve in a given direction.

 If the graph represents the potential energy function, then its steepness (its derivative in calculus) at any point is the gravitational force at that point.